Lorti/manu.ninja/src/pages/2018-12-24-scaffolding-a-progressive-web-app-using-vue-cli-3/index.md

    └── registerServiceWorker.js
 ```

-The plugin added itself and the `register-service-worker` package as dependencies to the `package.json` file.
-It also added a few files to the `public` folder, all of which you can edit to match your application: a `manifest.json`, `robot.txt` and a set of icons for various devices.
-It also adds a a few lines that initialize a Service Worker (in `main.js` and `registerServiceWorker.js`), via Google's [Workbox](https://developers.google.com/web/tools/workbox/) libray.
+* The plugin adds itself and the `register-service-worker` package as dependencies to your `package.json` file.
+* It created a few files in the `public` folder, all of which you can edit to match your application's design: a `manifest.json`, `robot.txt` and a set of icons for various devices.
+* It also adds a a few lines that initialize a Service Worker (in `main.js` and `registerServiceWorker.js`), via Google's [Workbox](https://developers.google.com/web/tools/workbox/) libray.

-We'll talk about how to configure the Service Worker in the next section.
+We'll talk about how to configure the Service Worker after the next section.
 If you're unsure what a Service Worker is or what it's used for in a Progressive Web App -- keep in mind that we're only using it for caching network requests, so that your app (or at least parts of your app) are available offline or in unreliable network conditions.

 ## Test the Progressive Web App plugin

 The Service Worker is disabled in development mode, because local changes may not show up while you develop your application when files are being cached.
-This means if you want to test your Progressive Web App you'll have to build your Vue application first.
-This can be done by simply running `npm run build`.
+This means if you want to test your Progressive Web App you'll have to build your Vue application first, which can be done by simply running `npm run build`.

 #### Build (and serve) your application

 You will most likely encounter linting errors when trying to run `npm run build`.
-To fix them automatically just run `npm run lint --fix` and it will auto-fix `main.js` and `registerServiceWorker.js` to match your ESLint settings.
+To fix them just run `npm run lint --fix` and it will automatically fix `main.js` and `registerServiceWorker.js` to match your ESLint settings[<sup>4</sup>](#4).

-Vue CLI 3 plugins can generate JavaScript files, but they can't and often won't match your ESLint settings, depending on the plugin author's preferences.

 Now that you've build you application open the `dist` folder that was created and serve your application.
 You can do this with `npx http-server` or any other HTTP server that can serve files from a folder.